Not an American user?

-This is the retail version of The HEAT Network.
+DescriptionThis is the retail version of The HEAT Network.

-- - Enhanced web features such as personal profiles, easy to use challenge forms, web-based chat and e-mail, and demographically targeted ads.
+- Enhanced web features such as personal profiles, easy to use challenge forms, web-based chat and e-mail, and demographically targeted ads.

-- - The concept of Degrees, a form of "frequent flyer mileage" for winning games, participating in HEAT events, and clicking on ads.
+- The concept of Degrees, a form of "frequent flyer mileage" for winning games, participating in HEAT events, and clicking on ads.
 Players would accumulate these Degrees and spend them to get discounts (in some cases, 100% discounts) on items in the HEAT store (like HEAT merchandise, games, joysticks, video cards.)
-Ultimately, Degrees could be Wagered by players in games (Net Fighter supported this.)
+Ultimately, Degrees could be wagered by players in games (Net Fighter supported this.)

-- - A free membership tier and monthly fee tier.
+- A free membership tier and monthly fee tier.
 At the time, this was a new thing.
 Free members could play almost any game on the site, and had access to a sub-set of all the features.
 Members gained Degrees, could participate in tournaments, and had a few other perks.

-- - HEAT had a bizarre "backstory".
+- HEAT had a bizarre "back story".
 The concept by the fictional "Reverend" stated people have innate violent tendencies, and that we should embrace them and take them out on-line.
 A whole "religion of Cyberdiversification" was planned, and chats with the Reverend and other Cyberdiversion propaganda appeared on the web site from time to time.

 - 4 HEAT-Only games (mentioned above)

-- six demo versions of popular LAN games (Blood, Comanche 3, Interstate '76, Lords of the Realm II, Postal and Uprising.)
+- six demo versions of popular LAN games (Blood, Comanche 3, Interstate '76, Lords of the Realm II, Postal and Uprising)

-- A ISP promotion with MCI
+- an ISP promotion with MCI

-- - Norton AntiVirus 2.0 (trialware)
+- Norton AntiVirus 2.0 (trialware)

-- and a XL HEAT T-Shirt.
+- an XL HEAT T-Shirt

 There are no reviews for this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 There are currently no topics for this game.